ekobsd/msexcel/notes.md

 > Note: starts at 1, not 0 like many programming languages

+### Lookup Table using INDEX MATCH

+A lookup table allows you to lookup a value in a table and return a value from another column in the same row Pairing the INDEX and MATCH functions together allows you to return cells to the LEFT of your match.
+It's a pretty handy combination and the example file holds a simple demonstration for your reference.

+`INDEX` will need input:
+- range for reference
+- row position
+- column position

+> - In this course, we only need to change range as one column, not the entire table.
+> - We can get rid of column position because we only choose one column on the range, so the formula will be as simple as `=INDEX(Column range, row position)`
+> - INDEX will return the value of selected selected with matching row position

+`MATCH` will need input
+- Value to be compared (we use @ for dinamically access each rows for table)
+- Value for reference (or column for reference to be compared)
+- number 1, 0, -1.
+We choose 0 for exactly match the value.
+- `MATCH` will return cell position value of exactly match compared cell

+> - We combine `INDEX` and `Match` for handy tools to fill up blank cell with proper value
+> - We use bracket [] to access column of table
+> - the formula will be `=INDEX(table[column for reference],match([@table to be compared], table[column to be reference],0))`
+> - We used an absolute reference ($ symbol) for the table if we want to be able to copy the formula to other cells

 ### Sort

 You can sort selected cells, columns, rows or the entire sheet